There are so many different kinds of

 is 21 hours and mine is 33 hours.
 The super difference between the

-TutorialKey and the Total Training is that with mine, I throw in about
+TutorialKey and the Total Training is that with mine, I throw in

 6+ hours of additional ‘real world application’ bonus tutorials that